avahidi/interpol/README.rst

 Usage example
 -------------

-Consider the following problem: You have forgotten your password to the company mainframe.
+Consider the following problem: you have forgotten your password to the company mainframe.
 You do however remember that the password had the following format::

-    <one of the Friend characters> <a digit> <a currency sign>
+    <one of the Friends characters> <a digit> <a currency sign>

 Since this is something that can be defined as a bunch of rules, we can use police to generate all possible combinations::